sendgrid/library-automator/python/generated_files/documentation.md

 group_id = "test_url_param"
 response = self.sg.client.asm.groups._(group_id).suppressions.get()
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

-## Delete a Suppression from a Group
+## Delete a suppression from a suppression group

-Suppressions are email addresses that can be added to [groups](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html) to prevent certain types of emails from being delivered to those addresses.
+**This endpoint allows you to remove a suppressed email address from the given suppression group.**

+Suppressions are recipient email addresses that are added to [unsubscribe groups](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html).
+Once a recipient's address is on the suppressions list for an unsubscribe group, they will not receive any emails that are tagged with that unsubscribe group.

 ### DELETE /asm/groups/{group_id}/suppressions/{email}